Make-School-Courses/FEW-1.1-Web-Foundations/12-JavaScript-Scope-and-This/README.md

 - Form into groups
 - etc (get creative :D)

-## Overview/TT II (optional)

-## In Class Activity II (optional)

 ## After Class

-- Make your custom data driven SPA
+- Make your custom data-driven SPA
   - Define the data that represents content for your site
   - display the data
-  - define the design draw a wire frame
+  - define design and draw a wire frame
   - style your work
   - make it animated